 To see our other exercises on aviation English vocabulary, go to our aviation English exercise menu.

-To help you know what the parts are, when reading the text look at the two drawings of aircraft below.
-These drawings show all the parts of an aircraft you'll learn in this exercise.
+To help you know what the parts are, when reading the text look at the drawing of an aircraft below.
+This drawing shows all the parts of an aircraft you'll learn in this exercise except two (the propeller and the landing gear).

 Exercise: Describing parts of a plane